rongoods/roadrunners/README.md

-RoadRunners: High-Performance Social Running App

-RoadRunners is a single-page, full-stack application designed to track and enhance the running experience through community, personalized training, and competitive features.
-It focuses exclusively on the needs of runners, providing tools for both individual progress and group motivation.

-🚀 Core Features

-RoadRunners goes beyond simple mileage logging by incorporating deep social integration and personalized coaching elements.

-1. Social & Community

-Activity Feed: A real-time feed showcasing runs logged by group members and the wider community.

-Groups & Leaderboards: Create or join running groups, view simplified weekly distance leaderboards, and engage in real-time chat with teammates.

-Kudos System: Encourage fellow runners by giving "Kudos" (high-fives) on their logged runs.

-2. Personalized Training

-Structured Workout Planner: Based on a user's self-selected training goal (e.g., Short Distance, Long Distance, General Fitness), the app generates a balanced weekly schedule incorporating Endurance, Speed, Strength, and Recovery sessions.

-Personal Profile: Track your overall running metrics, personal bests, and manage your training goals.

-3. Practical Utilities

-Shoe Mileage Tracker: Track the total kilometers run in each pair of running shoes.
-Receive alerts or visual indicators when a pair is nearing its recommended retirement mileage (default 800km) to help prevent injury.

-Manual Run Logging: Easily log your runs with distance, duration, and date.

-4. External Integration (Planned)

-The application is designed to support integration with major external tracking services (e.g., Garmin, Apple Health, Strava, Nike Run Club, Adidas Running) to automatically sync run data.

-🎨 Design & Branding

-The application follows a high-contrast, performance-focused aesthetic:

-Palette: High-contrast Dark Mode with a core palette of near-black backgrounds (#0D0D0D), dark surfaces (#1A1A1A), white text (#FFFFFF), and a vibrant RoadRunner Blue (#1E90FF) accent color for all calls-to-action and key data points.

-Aesthetics: Modern, minimalist design utilizing clean typography (Inter), rounded corners, and Lucide icons for clarity.

-⚙️ Technology Stack

-This application is built as a single-page React component for simplicity and fast development, utilizing powerful modern tools for a full-stack experience.

-Frontend: React (Functional Components and Hooks)

-Styling: Tailwind CSS

-Backend/Database: Firebase Firestore (Real-time data synchronization)

-Authentication: Firebase Custom Token/Anonymous Sign-in for user management and secure data access.

-🛠️ Data Structure Overview

-Data persistence is managed via Firestore, with strict separation between user-private and public/community data:

-Data Type

-Firestore Path Type

-Example Fields

-User Profiles

-Private (.../users/{userId}/profiles/{userId})

-username, trainingGoal, shoeTracker[]

-Runs

-Public (.../public/data/runs/{runId})

-userId, distanceKm, paceMinPerKm, kudosCount

-Groups

-Public (.../public/data/groups/{groupId})

-groupName, members[], messages[] (subcollection)
+RoadRunners: Your Path to Better Running

+Welcome to RoadRunners!
+This app is designed for runners of all levels who want to push their limits, stay injury-free, and build a strong community.
+We provide the tools you need to track your miles and motivate your team.

+🏃 Getting Started & Key Features

+RoadRunners is built around three pillars: Community, Personalized Training, and Practical Tools.

+1. The Social Hub: Community & Motivation

+Running is better together!
+Our social features keep you connected and accountable.

+Activity Feed: See your latest runs and those of your running groups in one simple, real-time feed.

+Groups & Competition: Create a group for your friends, club, or team.
+Easily view weekly distance Leaderboards to spark some friendly competition.
+You can also send real-time messages and chat right within your group.

+Give Kudos: Show support for your fellow runners!
+Hit the "Kudos" button (our version of a high-five) on any run in the feed to celebrate their effort.

+2. Personalized Training & Growth

+Stop guessing and start training smarter.
+We give you a plan that's tailored to your goals.

+Structured Workout Planner: Based on your current fitness level and your primary goal (e.g., training for a 5K, a marathon, or just staying fit), the app generates a balanced weekly schedule.
+This plan includes:

+Endurance Runs: Building your base stamina.

+Speed Workouts: Getting faster and improving your running form.

+Strength Sessions: Crucial lifting and bodyweight exercises to prevent common running injuries.

+Your Personal Profile: This is your running résumé.
+Track your lifetime mileage, see your all-time personal bests (PBs), and easily update your training goals and personal information.

+3. Practical Tools for Runners

+We focus on the small details that make a big difference in training.

+Manual Run Logging: Quickly and easily log any run with distance, duration, and date.

+Shoe Mileage Tracker: Know exactly when it’s time to retire your running shoes.
+Log each pair, and RoadRunners tracks the mileage they accumulate.
+We'll give you a visual warning when you approach the standard replacement limit (defaulting to 800km) to help you stay ahead of injury!

+4. Future Integrations

+We are built to connect!
+In the future, you'll be able to link your account with popular external devices and apps like Garmin, Apple Health, Strava, Nike Run Club, and Adidas Running to automatically sync your runs.

+🎨 The RoadRunners Look

+Our design is clean, fast, and focused on performance data:

+High Contrast: We use a deep dark background with bright white text to make all your data instantly readable, especially when you're checking your stats on the go.

+RoadRunner Blue: Our signature blue color is used to highlight the most important things—like your progress, active buttons, and new achievements—so they always stand out.